discordjs/guide/guide/popular-topics/collectors.md

 ]
 ```

 The provided set allows for responder error with an array of answers permitted.
-Ideally, it would be best to place this in a json file, which you can call `quiz.json` for simplicity.
+Ideally, it would be best to place this in a JSON file, which you can call `quiz.json` for simplicity.

 <branch version="11.x">